someshsingh-7251/Encoding-of-Categorical-Data/README.md

 This project is licensed under the MIT License.

-## Note
+---

-Feel Free to Contact at Instagram: https://www.instagram.com/officialsomeshchinkusingh?igsh=MW1vdTZwbDdmMTZxbw==
+*Note: Feel Free to Contact at Instagram: https://www.instagram.com/officialsomeshchinkusingh?igsh=MW1vdTZwbDdmMTZxbw==*